njraladdin/what-did-i-do/project.md

 - memories: everything it knows about  you so far based on what you do on the computer  (what you're working on)
 - ui : the ui is takign too much space than it needs, make it more compact. check Rize ui
 - mcp : expose day analysises and analytics and memories and diary logs in an MCP server
+- more charts : create 10 most interesting charts using historical data

 # TODO
 - details: include more detailed description about current task. helpful for future analytics, done